jolman009/literati-library/docs/SENTRY_SETUP.md

 ### Step 1: Get Your Backend DSN

-1. Go to Sentry Dashboard → Projects → `literati-backend`
+1. Go to Sentry Dashboard → Projects → `shelfquest-backend`
 2. Navigate to **Settings** → **Client Keys (DSN)**
 3. Copy the DSN